 |First Class (A)||250% of miles flown||1,250||100%|

 British Airways also has a calculator on its website to determine the Avios you’ll earn for specific routes and tiers, so you can see what you’ll get for any particular flight.
-Take note that flights on airlines other than BA will earn Avios at different rates.
+Take note that if you book flights on airlines other than BA, you’ll earn Avios at different rates.

 Sample Flight With Avios and Tier Points Earned

 Here’s what a sample flight from New York City (JFK) to London (LHR) would cost: